tbyoung4/Baseball_Exploration_Projects/README.md

 # Baseball-exploration
-RStudio .Rmd files that look at baseball data
+This repository looks at baseball data utilizing RStudio, specifcially .Rmd files.

+Each file will contain one to two questions that will be answered using a known method in statistical analayis.